-- 38.1 cooperative and consultative relationships between management, their Employees and the representative organisations of their choice; - 38.2 management, Employee and union relationships based on mutual respect, trust and preparedness to consider alternative viewpoints; - 38.3 collective negotiations between management and their Employees, involving a mutual problem solving approach focusing on long term gains for all Parties; - 38.4 to work within a progressive industrial relations culture to achieve high performance with effective workplace partnerships; - 38.5 recognition of an appropriate role for workplace representatives.
+- 39.1 cooperative and consultative relationships between management, their Employees and the representative organisations of their choice; - 39.2 management, Employee and union relationships based on mutual respect, trust and preparedness to consider alternative viewpoints; - 39.3 collective negotiations between management and their Employees, involving a mutual problem solving approach focusing on long term gains for all Parties; - 39.4 to work within a progressive industrial relations culture to achieve high performance with effective workplace partnerships; - 39.5 recognition of an appropriate role for workplace representatives.

-39 Occupational health and safety
+40 Occupational health and safety

-- 39.1 The Employer is required to take steps to achieve, so far as is practicable, a healthy and safe work environment. - 39.2 The Employer acknowledges its obligations under occupational health and safety legislation, regulations, codes of practice and guidelines.
+- 40.1 The Employer is required to take steps to achieve, so far as is practicable, a healthy and safe work environment. - 40.2 The Employer acknowledges its obligations under occupational health and safety legislation, regulations, compliance codes and guidelines.

-40 Relationship to other instruments
+41 Relationship to other instruments

-- 40.1 The Agreement is not intended to exclude any provision of the National Employment Standards in the FW Act, except to the extent permitted by law.
-To the extent that a term of the Agreement is inconsistent with section 55 of the FW Act, the term will be read and interpreted so that it is consistent with section 55 of the FW Act. - 40.2 The Agreement supersedes and entirely replaces any workplace instrument that previously covered or applied to Employees (except to the extent that is expressly provided for under the Agreement). - 40.3 To the extent permitted by law, the Agreement operates to the exclusion of any award which may otherwise apply to the Employees.
+- 41.1 The Agreement will be read and interpreted in conjunction with the National Employment Standards (NES).
+Where there is an inconsistency between the Agreement and the NES, and the NES provides a greater benefit, the NES provision will apply to the extent of the inconsistency. - 41.2 The Agreement supersedes and entirely replaces any workplace instrument that previously covered or applied to Employees (except to the extent that is expressly provided for under the Agreement). - 41.3 To the extent permitted by law, the Agreement operates to the exclusion of any award which may otherwise apply to the Employees.